This is a work in progress post. I have now edited and included its previous version so the most recent observations appear first, the oldest last.

 the full illustration from the 910 manualactions on the unaltered 910

 When the pattern selector is down, the pattern is centered on green #1 (right of 0).
-This means if the pattern is an even number, say 24 stitches, then the pattern’s limits are green 12 and yellow 12.
+This means if the pattern is an even number, say 24 stitches, then the pattern limits are green 12 and yellow 12.
 If the pattern is an odd number of stitches the pattern limits are yellow 12 and green 13, the center being green #1.
 With an odd number of needles, Ayab places the larger number of needles on the left, its orange (yellow) side.

-At present there is no cover readily available for the machine once the unit is installed, so the left side of the main bed remains exposed.
+At present, there is no cover readily available for the machine once the unit is installed, so the left side of the main bed remains exposed.

 Though beeps heard upon preparing to preselect the first row from left to right are described as a triple beep, I hear them as a triple set of multiple beeps with pauses between.
-Not taking the time to “hear” them all will result in patterning errors from the get go.
+Not taking the time to “hear” them all will result in patterning errors from the get-go.
 Be sure to hear the beep and see the flashing of the unit before reversing carriage direction.
 Clear the left turn mark at least periodically while knitting.
 If you have experience with any production knitting on the unaltered machine you may feel the knitting speed is slowed when using the software and cable for downloading each row as opposed to that with which the mylar scanner accomplished the same task.

-Ayab can be set for infinite repeat in length, the function was automatic on the mylar unless one made the choice to stop at any point.
+Ayab can be set for an infinite repeat in length, the function was automatic on the mylar unless one made the choice to stop at any point.
 A single repeat on the mylar was enough to program across the width of the needle bed, with ayab the full width of the pattern must be programmed, so designs need to be tiled accordingly.

 The hardware install is fairly straightforward.